Studio3T/robomongo/README.md

 You can download tested install packages for OS X, Windows, and Linux from our site: [www.robomongo.org](http://www.robomongo.org).

-The latest release candidate is currently **Robomongo 0.9.0 RC**. (http://blog.robomongo.org/robomongo-rc9/).
+The latest release candidate is currently **Robomongo 0.9.0 RC9**. (http://blog.robomongo.org/robomongo-rc9/).

 The latest stable release is currently **Robomongo 0.8.5**. (http://blog.robomongo.org/whats-new-in-robomongo-0-8-5/)